 Legal & ethical responsibilities

-Oxfam Australia operates within the laws and legislation governing not-for-profit organisations in Australia.
+Oxfam Australia is governed by our Constitution and operates within the laws and legislation governing not-for-profit organisations in Australia.
 We also have several field offices in overseas countries and we are required to comply with the laws of these countries, as applicable.

-We are registered with the Australian Securities and Investments Commission as an Australian public company, limited by guarantee — ACN 055 208 636 holding ABN 18 055 208 636.
-Our registered office is located in Carlton, Victoria.
+We are registered with the Australian Securities and Investments Commission as an Australian public company, limited by guarantee — ACN 055 208 636 holding ABN 18 055 208 636 and with the Australian Charities and Not-for-profits Commission as a registered charity.
+Our registered office is located in West Melbourne, Victoria.

 We maintain compliance registers as part of our risk and assurance function and these are used to summarise the legislative and regulatory requirements internationally, and in Australia, through regular review and assurance processes against those registers.